salesforce-ux/theo/README.md

   // "aliases" will be imported as well
   // "aliases" will already be resolved
   // "global" will already be merged into each prop
   // Imports resolve according to the Node.js module resolution algorithm:
   // https://nodejs.org/api/modules.html#modules_all_together
-  "imports": [
+  imports: [
     // Absolute file path
     "/home/me/file.json",
     // Relative file path: resolves from the directory of the file where the import occurs